ericselin/dotfiles/README.md

 ### Todo management - humla, gh-cli, text -> custom

-Personal todos are now mainly in humla.app, save for todos in this file.
+Personal todos are now in humla.app.
 Work todos are mainly issues in GitHub, with some additions in humla.
 There should pretty obviously be only one source of truth, accessible from all devices.
 A CLI would be extremely awesome for Linux environments (possibly Deno in order to make it OS-independent).
 This could be coupled with note taking, which would make it easy to turn a note into a todo.

-TODO status todo: DEGRADED

-- TODO todo: plan unified todos next steps
+Probably best to just continue with humla, or rather, the new version of humla.
+It needs to include GitHub issues as well in the long term.

 ### Pomodoros - custom script `scripts/pomodoro.sh`